Your Cart (${cart.item_count})

 Hydrate, Hydrate, Hydrate

-Without water, we die, but without enough water, we can get constipated.
+Without water, we die, but without enough water, we can get constipated and experience infrequent bowel movements.
 The human digestive system needs water to function properly.
-If water supplies are low, the body absorbs water from stool in order to lubricate the digestive tract.
+If water supplies are low, the body absorbs water from stool in order to lubricate the digestive tract and aid with gut mobility.

 When lacking water, poop becomes hard and dense.
 This makes it hard to pass and increases the likelihood of getting backed up.
 If you want to improve your poop health, stay hydrated.